nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 40
 00:02:23,468 --> 00:02:28,213
-[SPEAKER_00]: So we made sure we left some hours available for if there's any
+[SPEAKER_00]: So we made sure we left some hours available for if there's any, you know

 41
 00:02:28,193 --> 00:02:31,268